LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 • Commission: 6–10% of sale price

-• Logbooks & annual issues: Often deal-breakers
+• Logbook & annual issues: Often deal-breakers

 • Hangar bills while you wait: You keep paying